Skip to Main Content

 If required, the UDP can avoid non-public data, but take full advantage of public data sources to market different products and services to different customer segments.

-For traditional utilities, choosing the right approach can depend on several factors.
-Key among these are existing industry regulations, business strategy, complexity of internal infrastructure, availability of skilled internal resources and importance of time to market.
-A clear strategy at the executive level will enable the integration of a UDP and allow it to achieve objectives and increase customer and business value.
+A clear strategy at the executive level will enable the integration of a UDP and allow it to achieve objectives, become agile when navigating system stresses and increase customer and business value.